nkolarec/backend-PHP-course/README.md

-# SofaScore Academy - Backend PHP
+# SofaScore Academy - Backend PHP Course
 Homeworks and final projects for the backend course of SofaScore Academy